Refunds/Adjustments

 Drops and Withdrawals

 Reduction (and refund, if applicable) of tuition and fee liability is made according to SUNY Board of Trustees policies.
 Students incur liability based on the length of the academic term and the date of official withdrawal.
 In order to be eligible to receive a reduction of tuition and fee liability for the semester, students must follow the official drop or withdrawal deadlines.
 Failure to submit payment, stopping payment on a check, or not attending class(es) does not classify as an official withdrawal and does not absolve the student of his or her financial obligation or entitle the student to a refund.
-The College does not cancel the schedules of students whose bill is in an unpaid status by the payment deadline.
+The College will not automatically cancel the schedules of students for non-payment or non-attendance and any liability will not be waived.

 Financial liability to the College is determined by the refund schedule applicable at the time the drop or withdrawal is processed in the Registrar’s Office.
 If a course(s) is dropped during the 100% refund period, then no tuition and fee liability will be incurred.
 After the drop period, if a student wishes to withdraw from a course(s), the schedule below can be used to determine the reduction of tuition and fee liability that is due.
 Please note that after the 100% refund period, the College Fee, Transcript Fee, Special Course/Curriculum Fees and First Day/Inclusive Access Fees are no longer refundable.